Masterzach32/artifactory/README.md

 To accomplish this, your mod should be divided into three sub-projects: `common`, `fabric`, and `forge`.
 Then in each `build.gradle.kts` file, apply the plugin after each modloader's respective plugin.
 Artifactory then automatically sets up your `fabric` and `forge` projects to depend on the `common` project's source, and automatically configures the resources, jar tasks, and publications.
-For example:
+If you don't want to follow this project layout, you can specify each projects' target like below:

 `/common/build.gradle.kts`:
 ```kotlin